-New Relic provides introductory support for Tornado 4.
-While not all features are supported at this point, providing it at an early stage allows interested customers to preview our Tornado 4 support, and provide feedback on what works well and what doesn't.
+New Relic provides introductory support for Tornado 4 and Tornado 5.
+While not all features are supported at this point, providing it at an early stage allows interested customers to preview our Tornado 4 / Tornado 5 support, and provide feedback on what works well and what doesn't.

-We strongly advise running the introductory Tornado 4 instrumentation in a testing or staging environment before using it in a production environment.
+New Relic strongly advises running the introductory Tornado 4+ instrumentation in a testing or staging environment before using it in a production environment.

 New Relic has tested the new Tornado 4 instrumentation on the following Tornado versions.